West Amwell Township

 Click Here to contribute.

 The Alexauken Creek valley supported some of West Amwell’s early industries.
-Traces of old dams and mill races are still to be seen at spots along the creek, including a saw mill and flax seed mill.
+Traces of old dams and mill races are still to be seen at spots along the creek, including a sawmill and flax seed mill.
 The valley was a refuge for Continental Army troops during the Revolution.
-Rocktown, just to the east of the Pryde Brown Preserve, is frequently mentioned in early Amwell history, first as the probable site of an Indian village and later as having a store, a tavern, and in 1847 its first post office.
+Rocktown, just to the east of the preserve, is frequently mentioned in early Amwell history, first as the probable site of an Indian village and later as having a store, a tavern, and in 1847 its first post office.
 It was there that a Confederate flag is said to have been flown during the Civil War, one of two places in the Hunterdon County showing such sympathies.

 Do you have information about this trail?